 Royal Mail divert of MwRPC mail:

-All post currently delivered to the MwR Community Hall letterbox and Cllr Kidd collects, scans and sends to Carolyn, hands over hard copies when we meet.
+All post currently delivered to the MwR Community Hall letterbox and Cllr Kidd collects, scans and sends to the Clerk, hands over hard copies when we meet.

 Cllr Kidd confirmed the cost of a Business mail redirection is ~£600 for what is approx. 5 letter per week.